thejjw/sunbeam-charms/charms/ovn-relay-k8s/README.md

 ## Description

-The ovn-relay-k8s is an operator to manage the OVN ovsdb relay service on a kubernetes based environment.
+ovn-relay-k8s is an operator to manage the OVN ovsdb relay service on a Kubernetes based environment.

 ## Usage